Up to 60% off sofas & mattresses — limited‑time deals.

 Item Percival - Cushion Firm Galahad - Euro Top Arthur - Euro Pillow Top R.W.
 Davis - Plush

-Style/type - Euro Top Euro Top Tight Top
+Style/type Not listed Euro Top Euro Pillow Top Tight Top

-Notable verified materials - - HyPURGel memory foam; copper foams; pocket coil support system wool blend quilt; HyPURGel; latex; zoned pocket coils
+Notable listed materials/features Not listed Not listed HyPURGel memory foam; copper foam; pocket coil support system (listed) Wool blend quilt; HyPURGel; latex; zoned pocket coils (listed)

 Our tested feel (plain-language) firm-leaning, “on top” medium, plusher surface medium to medium-firm, balanced medium, plush on top with strong under-support